 Society seems to work hard to find the polarity between two sides.
 There doesn’t seem to be enough leaders with the courage to set their personal opinions, feelings, or beliefs aside to seek the middle ground.
 This polarization seeps into our workspace, and because of this seepage, unselfish leadership that focuses on serving the middle ground versus one of the poles is more critical than ever as result leaders are put in a situation of conflict.
 These stem from what are perceived to be “either-or” conversations.
 There are typically two opposing points of view.
 As the conversation progresses, the temperature with the blood pressure as each party advocates for their point of view.
 How often have you been in conflict or maybe even became a party to these polarized conversations?
 I’ve seen relationships coming close to ending because no one had the courage or self-awareness to arbitrate for the middle ground.
 Projects are destroyed, work relationships undermined, friendships put at risk.
 To me, these are unacceptable consequences.

 How does one lead others to find the middle?

 Fourth, help each person identify the common ground by acknowledging them as they are made.
-This helps to create a climate of conciliation versus separation.
+This step helps to create a climate of conciliation versus separation.

-Leading through conflict is the challenge of helping the team make the best decision from the diverse choices while not stifling the individual’s innovative thoughts or ideas.
+Leading through conflict is the challenge of helping the team make the best decision from diverse choices while not stifling the individual’s innovative thoughts or ideas.
 It’s not about being the loudest voice in the room.